andrewvaughan/mymac/README.md

 The `SCOPE` value can be either `work` or `personal`, depending on which environment is being created.
 This affects some of the configurations.

+> *Note:* This installer can take some time.
+As such, you may be asked to enter your `sudo` password several times
+> during installation.
+You can temporarily avoid this by adding this to `visudo` before running:
+>
+> `Defaults timestamp_timeout=0`
+>
+> It is recommended that this line be removed after completion.
+Alternatively, you can enter the `sudo` password
+> multiple times during configuration.

 ## Installation